lubuntu-team/manual/source/3/3.1/3.1.2/htop.rst

 .. image:: htop.png

 You can press :kbd:`F1` or :kbd:`?`  to bring up a help dialog on htop.
 Pressing :kbd:`F3` or :kbd:`/` lets you search for a particular process.
 To reverse sort order press :kbd:`Shift +I`.
 Pressing :kbd:`F4` makes it so you can only see processes matching a certain pattern.
 To get out of the view of your search for a pattern press the :kbd:`Escape` key.
 Pressing :kbd:`F5` is what you press to view the processes in a tree.
 To get back to the default view press :kbd:`F5` again.
 Pressing :kbd:`F9` lets you kill a process with different signals to send to the process and 15 will terminate the process while 9 will Kill it.
-Lastly :kbd:`F10` will quit htop and return you to a terminal.
+Lastly pressing :kbd:`F10` or :kbd:`q` will quit htop and return you to a terminal.

 .. image:: htop-filter.png